Miniature American Shepherd by Janice Jones |Published 03-22-2020

 As their cousins before them (Australian Shepherd) the Miniature American Shepherd is very smart and will respond well to training.
 But with that said, early socialization and puppy training is vital to help ensure that the puppy gets on the right tract to a lifetime as a well adjusted adult dog.

-Miniature American Shepherds love to please and are easy to train so it is best to work with your puppy from an early age to teach basic skills, obedience and proper manners.
+Miniature American Shepherds love to please and are easy to train so it is best to work with your puppy from an early age to teach basic skills, obedience and proper socialization.

 Depending on how active your Mini American Shepherd is you may want to consider a formula of dog food for active adults.
 Naturally you won't be feeding this formula until your puppy has reached adulthood.